LaupWing/code_snippets/README.md

 ## Todo
+- [ ] Combine multiple contexts
-- [ ] Connect result component to the results component
+- [x] Connect result component to the results component
 - [x] Need to transform the `SearchHelper` function to an cmp.

 ## Bugs